AdrianGonz97/filer/README.md

 # Filer

-A file management CLI tool for renaming files in batches.
+A simple file management CLI tool for renaming files in batches.

 ## Features